romankolyvanov/ideas-abound/README.md

 # ideas-abound
-Where the world meet Mister Kolyvanov.
+Where the world meets Mister Kolyvanov.